 Reality Show: Terror Mumbai

-I got home at around 10pm on Wednesday night.
+I got home at around 10 p.m. on Wednesday night.
 The television was blaring its usual cacophony of detergent operas and soppy suds.
 Then a relative called to tell us that ‘something big was happening’.
-We flipped through the channels in quick succession, passing a panel discussion on the consistency of chewing gum (or something that seemed to stretch on similarly), an 80s potboiler complete with gyrating Govinda hips and a tear-jerker selling the benefits of pension plans.
+We flipped through the channels in quick succession.
+Panel discussion on the consistency of chewing gum (or something that seemed to stretch on similarly).
+An 80s potboiler complete with gyrating Govinda hips and a tear-jerker selling the benefits of pension plans.
+It was just another night in Mumbai till terror hit.

 Nariman House